wpengine/hwptoolkit/examples/nextjs-pages-router/apollo-client-filesystem-routing/README.md

 /category/category-name/
 ```

+To achieve this category structure make sure the `Category base` in the Settings -> Permalinks page has the value of `category`.

-This is handled dynamically through Next.js.
+The rest is handled dynamically through Next.js.

 ## Environment Variables
 Create a `.env.local` file in the root of your project and add: